microsoft/MixedRealityToolkit-Unity/Documentation/README_Slate.md

 <img src="../Documentation/Images/Slate/MRTK_Slate_Scripts.png">

-* [`HandInteractionPan.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/Slate/HandInteractionPan.cs): This script handles articulated hand input for touching and moving the content on the slate's *ContentQuad*.
+* `HandInteractionPan.cs` This script handles articulated hand input for touching and moving the content on the slate's *ContentQuad*.

-* [`HandInteractionPanZoom.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/Slate/HandInteractionPanZoom.cs): In addition to the panning interaction, this script supports two-handed zooming.
+* `HandInteractionPanZoom.cs`: In addition to the panning interaction, this script supports two-handed zooming.

 <img src="../Documentation/Images/Slate/MRTK_Slate_PanZoom.png" width="500">